Spend £50 for Free UK Shipping

 In fact, as a teenager John worked tirelessly at a gas station (that's petrol station to us Brits) in order to save up and buy his first 'proper' guitar: a Fender SRV Signature Stratocaster!
 His influence is literally marked on him with John even sporting an SRV tattoo on his upper arm.

 Early in his playing career John was also heavily influenced by the Blues greats including Eric Clapton, Buddy Guy, Freddie King, Albert King, B.B.
-King and more... who all made an impact on the young John Mayer.
+King, and more... who all made an impact on the young John Mayer.
 No stone was left unturned as he delved deep into their back catalogues, honing his craft along the way.

 In 1997 at the age of 20, he enrolled in the world famous Berklee College of Music but dropped out a year later choosing to move to Atlanta, Georgia to further his solo career.

-INSIDE WANTS OUT / ROOM FOR SQUARES
+ALBUMS: INSIDE WANTS OUT & ROOM FOR SQUARES

 John’s move to Atlanta wasn’t simply an escape from college but more of a purposeful opportunity to focus on his burgeoning solo career.
 Whilst in Atlanta, John released his first EP 'Inside Wants Out' and then went onto release his first full album 'Room for Squares'.